 How much does it cost to create a stock trading app?

-Well, but how much does it cost to create an app like Robinhood?
-Let’s do math now!
+But how much does it cost to create an app like Robinhood?
+Let’s do the math now!

 Overall, the team of 6 people will work on your trading platform.
-According to similar projects we have made, the estimated cost of development is from $75,000 to $85,000 for a full cycle of development, including UI/UX design, building a prototype, testing, creating iOS and Android versions, and even more.
-As a bonus – we will answer all your questions on how to build a stock trading app and share with you tips and secrets about successful execution.
+According to similar projects we have made, the estimated cost of development is from $75,000 to $85,000 for a full cycle of development, including UI/UX design, building a prototype, testing, creating iOS and Android versions, and more.
+As a bonus, we will answer all your questions on how to create a stock trading app and share with you tips and secrets about successful execution.
 All you have to do — is contact us through the form below, and we’ll do the rest!